Envirometrix/PredictiveSoilMapping/main.md

 can be large, especially around poles and near the equator.

-Another highly recommended convention is to use some widely accepted Equal area projection system for all output maps.
+Another highly recommended convention is to use some widely accepted Equal area projection system for all intermediate and final output maps.
 This ensures the best possible precision in determining area measures, which is often important e.g. for derivation of total stocks, volumes of soil and soil components and similar.
 Every country tends to use a specific equal area